CHIELDOnline/CHIELD/README.md

 ![alt text](https://raw.githubusercontent.com/CHIELDOnline/CHIELD/master/misc/DevelopmentCycle.png)

+1. Pull reqest
   -  User creates new data on the website
   -  User submits the data to a php script which:
-    -  Writes the data to a file on the server side folder `newRecords`.
+    -  Writes the data to a file on the server side folder `newRecords`
     -  Calls the python file `sendToRepo.py`
   -  `sendToRepo.py` reads the new files and:
     -  Decodes the data into seperate bib, csv and contributor files
     -  Creates the files on a new branch in the GitHub repository
     -  Creates a pull request for the new branch
--  The GitHub administrator reviews the pull request and merges it into the repository
+2. The GitHub administrator reviews the pull request and merges it into the repository
     -  The new data now lives in `data/tree/documents`
+3. The GitHub administrator runs the `deploy.sh` script to rebuild the database
+4. The GitHub administrator pushes the changes back to the GitHub repository

--  The server administrator periodically:
+The server administrator periodically:

-    -  Pulls the changes to the repository to a local version
+5. Pulls the changes to the repository to a local version
-    -  Calls the `deploy.sh` script to build the database and depoly the code to the web folder
+6. Calls the `deploy.sh -s` script to depoly the code to the web folder (the `-s` switch avoids changing the repository items, minimising git strife)